wesleycheungg/shuttr/README.md

 Comments belong to a `user` and a `photo`.
 Each photo will have a comments section below the image on it's Photo Show Page when the photo is clicked on.
 Comments can only be **deleted** and **edited** by the `user` who created it.
 Other users will not be able to see the `delete icon` next to comments that are not thiers.

 <img src="app/assets/images/github/warriors.gif">

+##Future Improvements

+### Search Bar
+Implement a search bar so that users can search photos by tags.
+It will then redirect them to a Photostream page of photos with the specific tag searched by.